anelook/apache-kafka-clickhouse-demo/README.rst

       minState(studentCount) AS min_intermediate_state,
       avgState(studentCount) AS avg_intermediate_state
     FROM default.student_presence
+    WHERE timestamp < 'use-your-future-time-stamp-here'
     GROUP BY day, subject
     ORDER BY day, subject

-4. maxState, minState and avgState calculate intermediate values, and by themselves they don't bring any value.
-You can try retrieving first 10 lines to see that there is no readable values in this table.
+4. **maxState**, **minState** and **avgState** calculate intermediate values, and by themselves they don't bring any value.
+You can try retrieving first 10 lines to see that there is no readable values in those columns.

 .. code:: sql

     SELECT * FROM default.student_aggregates_daily LIMIT 10

-To properly select the aggregated data run
+To properly select the aggregated data we need to merge it back:

 .. code:: sql